cyrilletuzi/vscode-angular-schematics/README.md

 (instead of the `hello.component.ts` file with a `HelloComponent` class).

-This is particullary helpful for projects following a good architecture, ie. distinguishing components behaviors (see below if interested for more details), or for tools with special components (like modals in Ionic).
+This is particullary helpful for projects following a good architecture, ie. distinguishing components behaviors (explained above), or for tools with special components (like modals in Ionic).

 #### TSLint config